MangDL/MangDL/docs/README.md

 <!-- Mention examples of application of this repository. -->
 ## **Usage**

-Before using this project, it is recommended to visit [LICENSE.md](LICENSE.md) and [DISCLAIMER.md](DISCLAIMER.md) for the Terms of usage and legals.
+Before using this project, it is recommended to visit [LICENSE.md](LICENSE.md) and [TERMS OF USAGE & DISCLAIMER.md](TERMS-OF-USAGE-&-DISCLAIMER.md) for the terms of usage and legals.

 ```bash
 mangdl -h